 1. Loco Moco

 This incredibly popular, if somewhat artery-clogging, dish can be found all over the Hawaiian islands.
-From cheap, greasy takeaways to the fanciest of hotels, you’ll see this meal popping up all over the place.
+From cheap, greasy takeaways to the fanciest of hotels, you’ll see Loco Moco popping up all over the place.
 Traditionally a hamburger patty on rice, topped with a fried egg or two, all doused in brown gravy, it now comes in a variety of guises.
 These variations usually involve swapping the hamburger patty for something else: spam, bacon, seafood, beef or vegetables.
 Just as crazy as its name suggests, this dish is a must-try for anyone visiting the ‘Aloha State’.

 2. Shave Ice